 What is the 2005 Energy Policy Act?

-The 2005 Energy Policy Act regulates and mandates minimum efficiency regulations, incentives and research dollars for lamps, ballasts, fixtures, LEDs, transformers, electrical equipment, motors and appliances.
+The 2005 Energy Policy Act regulates and mandates minimum efficiency regulations and provides tax incentives for lighting retrofit projects

 - Energy Savings Modeling and Inspection Guidelines for Commercial Building Federal Tax Deduction (PDF | 1.5 MB)

 - NEMA Guidance on EPAct Commercial Building Tax Deduction Certification Letters (PDF | 76 KB)

 - Access our Lighting Toolkit - This collection of calculators can demonstrate the cost-savings of lighting system updates.

 What is the benefit to my business?

 Energy efficiency is a national concern and the commercial building tax deduction provides a tax incentive by allowing a building owner to greatly accelerate the depreciation of an investment in an energy efficiency lighting system which will reduce taxable income in the year the project is placed into service.
 In addition to reducing federal taxes, building owners can also reduce electrical bills and maintenance costs by updating building lighting systems to the latest LED technology.
 Lighting retrofits also display a company's commitment to environmental stewardship by reducing electrical use which also reduces Carbon emissions from power generation.